elwinar/rcoredump/README.md

 Feel free to open an issue, or contact me by mail at `romain.baugue@elwinar.com`.
-I won't guarantee and instant solution, but I'm always happy to help someone ge things working.
+I won't guarantee and instant solution, but I'm always happy to help someone get things working.

 ## Contributing